Optimism Stabilizes Thompson Sampling for Adaptive Inference: Proof Overview

 \subsection{Proof Overview of Theorem~\ref{thm:main}}

-We first analyze an equal-means bandit to isolate the intrinsic allocation dynamics induced by posterior-sampling noise.
-By expressing the next-step winner probabilities as a function of the empirical proportions, we introduce a ``winner map'' that exhibits a strict negative-feedback property: arms with larger proportions have smaller index dispersion and thus smaller winning probability.
-A perturbation bound shows that the actual Thompson winner probabilities track this idealized map up to a vanishing error, which enables a quadratic Lyapunov drift argument and yields convergence to uniform allocation.
-We then embed the general $K$-armed process into the subsequence of optimal-arm pulls (since suboptimal pulls are $o(T)$) and transfer the Lyapunov analysis to obtain uniform allocation among optimal arms.
-Finally, we characterize suboptimal pulls via Gaussian overshoots beyond the optimal-arm maximum and derive sharp logarithmic pull counts using geometric waiting-time couplings.
+The proof proceeds in three steps.
+First, we study an equal-means bandit to isolate the allocation dynamics induced by Gaussian sampling noise.
+The key device is a "winner map" that exhibits a strict negative-feedback property: arms with larger empirical proportions have smaller index dispersion and thus smaller winning probability, which yields a negative Lyapunov drift toward uniform allocation.
+Second, we transfer this argument to the general $K$-armed bandit by working with proportions among the optimal arms and showing that suboptimal pulls are negligible.
+Third, we characterize suboptimal pull counts through the waiting times between successive pulls of a fixed suboptimal arm.
+Each new pull requires a rare Gaussian overshoot beyond the optimal-arm indices.
+The resulting waiting times can be compared with geometric variables, whose sums give the sharp logarithmic pull-count scale.

 \paragraph{Step 1.
-Study $r$-armed equal-means bandit.} We first study the bandit with $r$ \emph{equal-means arms}, i.e., the bandit has $r$ arms with the same mean $\mu_1=\mu_2=\cdots=\mu_r=\mu$.
+Study $r$-armed equal-means bandits.} We first study the bandit with $r$ \emph{equal-means arms}, i.e., the bandit has $r$ arms with the same mean $\mu_1=\cdots=\mu_r=\mu$.